Mikescher/www.mikescher.com/www/statics/programs/InfinityTournament_description.md

-A while ago a friend and I developed a game for school.
+A long time ago a friend and I developed a game for school.
 It was a Towerdefence game and i think it was pretty nice.
 The problem was that we developed it in Greenfoot - and we reached pretty fast the limitations of this framework.

 So after all that I decided to rewrite it completely new in my own game-framework [absCanvas](/programs/view/absCanvas).